-Jordan Bardella: where does Marine Le Pen’s Rassemblement National protégé stand on LGBTQ+ rights?
+Jordan Bardella: Where does Marine Le Pen’s young far-right protégé stand on LGBTQ+ rights?

-In 2022, a young man named Jordan Bardella (now 28) was selected as the new leader of France’s far-right, anti-LGBTQ+ party the Rassemblement National (RN), formerly Front National – replacing Marine Le Pen.
+Bardella, 29, is seen as Le Pen’s protege and in 2022 was selected as the new leader of France’s far-right, anti-LGBTQ+ party the Rassemblement National (RN), formerly Front National – replacing Le Pen.

-The RN made headlines this weekend after they trounced French president Emmanuel Macron’s centrist alliance in the EU elections.
+The RN made headlines in June 2024 after they trounced French president Emmanuel Macron’s centrist alliance in the EU elections.
 The RN – which translates as “National Rally” – received 31.5 per cent of the vote in the elections, compared with just 14.5 per cent for the French president’s centrist alliance.

 The Rassemblement National, once a fringe group, has long been dogged by allegations of homophobia, racism and antisemitism.
 Its founder, Jean-Marie Le Pen, has described being gay as a biological anomaly as well as a “personal choice” and said “paedophilia” has its “roots … in the admiration of homosexuality”.